Romance novel: Historical romance

 Historical romance, also known as historical novel, is a broad category of fiction which the plot takes place in a setting located in the past, which Walter Scott helped popularize in the early 19th century, with works such as Rob Roy and Ivanhoe.
-Literary fiction historical romances continue to be published, and a notable recent example is Wolf Hall (2009), a multi-award-winning novel by English historical novelist Hilary Mantel.
-However, the focus here is on the mass-market genre.

 This subgenre includes a wide variety of other subgenres, including Regency romance.
 Mass-market historical romance novels are rarely published in hardcover, with fewer than 15 receiving that status each year, less than one-fifth of the number of contemporary romance novels published in that format.
 Because historical romances are primarily published in mass-market format, their fortunes are tied to a certain extent to the mass-market trends.
 Booksellers and large merchandisers now sell fewer mass market paperbacks, preferring trade paperbacks or hardcovers, which prevents historical romances from being sold in some price clubs and other mass merchandise outlets.

 In 2001, 778 mass-market historical romances were published, a 10-year high.
 By 2004, the annual number had dropped to 486, which was still 20% of all romance novels published.
 Kensington Books says they receive fewer submissions of historical novels, and their previously published authors have switched to contemporary.